 An idyllic life, apparently, and one that Lyle, Peg and Isaac himself will be happy to continue in forever.
 But Shiloh has other ideas.
 She has got caught up with a fundamentalist church, and insists her parents start going there instead of attending their regular local church.
 It soon transpires that she has become involved with the charismatic preacher, Steven, who is encouraging her to move away from home and into a flat in the nearby town.
 Naturally this plan includes taking Isaac away from his grandparents, a devastating blow for the elderly couple and for Isaac as well.
-But Steven has convinced Shiloh that Lyle is a bad – indeed, a Satanic – influence on his grandson.
+But Stephen has convinced Shiloh that Lyle is a bad – indeed, a Satanic – influence on his grandson.
 Not only that, but he is certain that the five-year-old has healing powers which need to be nurtured.
 So begins a deeply unhappy period, in which Lyle and Peg rarely see Isaac, who appears to be increasingly unwell.
 But Stephen’s belief in the power of prayer overrides their desire to call in medical help.

 Little Faith is so worth reading for a great many reasons.
 Old age does not, perhaps, seem like the most promising theme for a novel, but Butler portrays the old men here in such a way as to bring them vividly to life, and Lyle in particular is a gentle man, of great heart and great compassion.
 A regular churchgoer all his life, he is honest not only with himself but also with his closest friends about his religious doubts and uncertainties, which began many years ago following the loss of his baby son.
-One thing he is certain of, though, is the untrustworthiness of Steven and the dangerous nature of his brand of hell-fire religion.
+One thing he is certain of, though, is the untrustworthiness of Stephen and the dangerous nature of his brand of hell-fire religion.
 In this he is fully vindicated by the end, though in potentially tragic circumstances.

 The prose here is beautifully evocative – you can see that from the example above – and the passage in the book from spring through summer and autumn and into winter clearly parallels the states of mind of the main protagonists.
 Rural Wisconsin comes vividly to life, with its orchards, churches, small towns and scattered homesteads.
 I was somewhat reminded of both Marilynne Robinson and Elizabeth Strout.
 Like Robinson, Butler is unafraid of looking at the thoughts and feelings of an aging man and of tackling important issues of faith and doubt, and like Strout he is happy to explore the lives of ordinary people in rural America, living in areas you would drive through on the way to somewhere else, without giving them a second glance.
 But Little Faith is far from being just a second class imitation of either writer.
 It’s that rare thing, a book you want to read again the minute you finish it.
 I can’t recommend it highly enough.